 Exemptions and reliefs

-You must keep records to support your entitlement to an exemption or relief.
+You should keep records to support your entitlement to an exemption or relief.

-You must meet the terms of the exemption or relief on the date of execution (signing, sealing or both) of the instrument.
-However, you can meet the agricultural qualification for:
+You must meet the conditions of the exemption or relief on the date of execution (signing, sealing or both) of the instrument to qualify.
+However, you can claim a relief on:

 - Young Trained Farmer Relief